Causes of fatigue

 We don't fully understand what causes cancer fatigue, but we know that a number of things can contribute to it.
 Fatigue is often worse in people who

 - Are elderly

 Fatigue can be one of the first symptoms of cancer.
-We don't really know why cancer causes fatigue in some people.
 It could be because there is cancer in the bone marrow and that slows down the production of red blood cells, causing anaemia.
 A cancer that affects your hormone levels could cause fatigue.
 People with advanced cancers seem more likely to have fatigue than people in the earlier stages.
 This could be because there are more cancer cells in the body.

 Tumours produce substances called cytokines such as tumour necrosis factor, that cause tiredness.
 Some cancers also produce toxic substances that stop cells making chemicals in the body, such as potassium or calcium.
 These chemicals are important for keeping your muscles and heart working.
 If their levels are low, you may feel sleepy and fatigued.